 Examine the crane and hoist operation manuals and make a note of the recommended service and repair cycles.
 For both protection and liability reasons, never raise the intervals beyond what the manufacturer specifies.

-In order to check the state of mechanical, electrical, and structural components of the crane and hoist during a Periodic Inspection, the Inspector must use a lift or the crane walkway to gain access to the equipment.
+To check the state of mechanical, electrical, and structural components of the crane and hoist during a Periodic Inspection, the Inspector must use a lift or the crane walkway to gain access to the equipment.
 Control panels are opened, and mechanical components such as drums, wheels, sheaves, and couplings are inspected for wear, breaks are adjusted, and gearboxes are tested for oil level.

 The advantage of adequate crane and hoist inspections is that the expense is minimal as compared to the benefits of improved protection and reduced unplanned downtime costs.
 As a result, more is better.
 According to our research, businesses that conduct ‘Periodic’ checks and hence have an efficient crane inspection frequency on a monthly basis have the fewest safety issues and breakdowns.
 Read more about the importance of condition monitoring.